Effects of the 1919 Florida Keys hurricane in Texas: Aftermath

-The camaraderie in the hurricane's aftermath between Boone and Miller, once political rivals, led to a resumption of the city's push to build a deep-water port.
-A special meeting was convened two weeks after the storm between Boone, Miller, and U.S. Representative Carlos Bee, putting forth proposals for a deep freshwater harbor and 3 mi seawall.
-Bee and Texas Senator Morris Sheppard would later introduce bills in Congress to funnel aid to Corpus Christi and to coax consideration of Corpus Christi as the site of a new deep-water port in the western Gulf.
-Despite the pledged seawall and financial backing from Bee, the proposal was dropped in favor of a riprap-topped breakwater 4–5 ft above sea level extending 2000 ft out from the shoreline.
-City leaders prioritized the promise of a new harbor, and substituting the original seawall proposal for a breakwater would free up over $2 million towards the harbor effort.
 A bill was unanimously passed within the Texas legislature in March 1921 to supply state funding for the construction for the breakwater.
 In 1922, the Board of Engineers for Rivers and Harbors selected Corpus Christi as the site of a new port.
 On the seventh anniversary of the 1919 hurricane, a large party was held in celebration of the newly built deep-water port, with politicians and the press from across the country in attendance.
 The port's construction was billed as "Corpus Christi's destiny," transforming the city into a commercial hub for South Texas.
 A 12,000-foot-long (3,700 m) seawall was constructed in Corpus Christi in response to the hurricane's devastation.
 The seawall was primarily made of reinforced concrete and supported by timber and steel sheet pilings.
 The seawall was named a Texas Historic Civil Engineering Landmark in 1988.